eo4geocourses/metadata_scraper/documentation/documentation.md

   * JOSN, holding Information on content type tags.
 It is used to create visualizations on an external webpage.
 4. **log_file.txt**
   * automatically logs infomration on when and how the program was run.
 Does not contain a delete function, so currently it is growing at a rate of 300kb/year.

+## Commiting to GitHub
+In order to commit to GitHub, the local repository must be properly set up. this includes the creation of a SSH key, since authentication via username/password is not supported any longer via the command line.
+If properly set up, running the bash file will first finish all the processing and saving, followed by commiting the local changes to the repository.

+## Cronjob
+The run_scraper_comit_log.sh file should be ran periodically (nightly or weekly).
+This should be accomplished via a cronjob, with the following settings (for nightly):
+0 3 * * * /absloutePathtoBash /abolutePathTorepo/run_scraper_commit_log.sh